TheIIIrd/dotfiles-opensuse-workstation/README.md

 ## Installing useful software
 Basic packages that we will need as we work with the system.

-> Git wget curl curl aria2 is needed to work with the internet.
+> Git wget2 curl curl aria2 is needed to work with the internet.
 >
 > Inxi fastfetch displays useful information about the system.
 >